The Geography of Open Source Software: Evidence from GitHub: Research Design and Data

 We now describe our data collection and processing pipeline.
 Before gathering information about activity levels and positions of individual OSS contributors, one needs to define contributors and their activity.
 Developers share code using version control protocols -- allowing them to track changes, compare, test and merge with modifications of others -- on specific online platforms.
 The most widely used protocol is called \textit{git}, and the most widely used public platform for projects using git is \textit{GitHub}.
 Modifications to files are collected in \textit{commits}, which can be seen as snapshots of code edits.
 Developers can commit small and large modifications, though often commit code before switching tasks or finishing a unit of work. \textit{We use commits, as elemental contributions in OSS, to quantify the activity of individual developers}.

 Data on commits contributed to public projects on GitHub is made available and dynamically updated on the GH Archive database\footnote{\url{https://www.gharchive.org/}}.
 We use this database rather than querying data from the GitHub API.
 The next step is to assign GitHub accounts of authors to their commits.
 Commits themselves contain plaintext names and email addresses of authors, which do not correspond directly to GitHub accounts.
 For instance, a GitHub account user may contribute commits from multiple computers, each linked to git via a different name and email.
 Merging these identities under one developer is a crucial part in geolocating GitHub users, as the clearest information about their geographic location is provided on their GitHub profile page.
 We therefore applied a method from the software engineering research community to link email addresses and specific commits to GitHub user accounts (which we assume correspond to individual developers) \cite{montandon2019identifying} using the GitHub API: for each email address, we select a random commit made by that email address and query the GitHub API to retrieve the specific account login associated to the commit.
 In case the API cannot resolve the account using this first commit, we try three additional commits submitted using this email.
 As we are interested in active GitHub contributors, we consider all email addresses with at least 100 commits over the two years of 2019 and 2020.
 This corresponds to an average of nearly one commit per week.
+We note that our subsequent results replicate completely when applying a stricter threshold of at least 200 commits for inclusion.
+The results of this analysis are available upon request.

 Having associated GitHub accounts to contributions, we access information about users via the GitHub API.
 In particular we access the \textit{location} and \textit{Twitter account} of individual users, when provided.
 Through the \textit{Twitter API}, one can also retrieve location information of Twitter users, when provided.
 A third way of gathering information on location is through email suffixes, belonging either to a country or institutions such as universities.
 We describe our method of geolocating developers in the following section.